ppetrovtv/pine_script_docs/source/Functions_vs_Annotation_Functions.rst

 -  assign a name to an indicator
--  determine which variables appear incoming and outgoing (by default, It’s also possible to assign a name and default values for incoming variables).
+-  determine which variables appear incoming and outgoing (by default, It's also possible to assign a name and default values for incoming variables).
 Outgoing variables are displayed on the chart as graphs or other layouts.
 -  some other visual effects (e.g., background coloring)

-Name, color and each graph’s display style are determined in annotations.
+Name, color and each graph's display style are determined in annotations.
 Examples of annotation functions:
 `study <https://www.tradingview.com/study-script-reference/#fun_study>`__,
 `input <https://www.tradingview.com/study-script-reference/#fun_input>`__,